-Our ground interventions are focused upon supporting people to claim entitlements and generating awareness among the communities on sustainable agriculture and conservation of traditional seeds that are able to withstand the impact of climate change, such as drought, excess rainfall, storms, etc. The farmers and peasants are adopting organic farming practices and methodologies which enrich the quality of soil and also increases the green cover.
+Our ground interventions are focused upon supporting people to access entitlements and generating awareness among the communities on sustainable agriculture and conservation of traditional seeds that are able to withstand the impact of climate change, such as drought, excess rainfall, storms, etc. The farmers and peasants are adopting organic farming practices and methodologies which enrich the quality of soil and also increases the green cover.

-In Mysore district, Karnataka, we have supported 621 tribal families to access individual rights as per the forest right act 2006.
+• In Mysore district, Karnataka, we have supported 621 tribal families to access individual rights as per the forest right act 2006.
 Also, KAMBO (CBO we had facilitated) negotiated, interacted with the Integrated Tribal Department, Forest department officials, district administration officials and were successfully able to access the 12 community rights.

+rights.

+I landless p acres of often face grounds.
+Socially e grounds. families a homestea

-- In Chittoor district of Telangana, 190 landless poor Dalit families got 175 acres of land.
-For Dalits who are considered untouchables often face difficulties as there is no designated burial grounds for them.
-Through collective efforts, 6 Dalit habitations got sanction of burial grounds.
+• In Chittoor district of Telangana, 190 landless poor and socially excluded families got 175 acres of land.
+For Socially excluded communities often face difficulties as there is no designated burial grounds for them.
+Through collective efforts, 6 Socially excluded habitations got sanction of burial grounds.
 Similarly, we identified 440 homeless families and supported them for application of the homestead land.
-Consequently, 110 single women and 75 families got homestead land. - In a joint campaign with government of Rajasthan and Civil society organisations, intended to bring departments closer to citizen, large scale awareness efforts to guarantee that citizen can linked to state entitlements) with our support 80763 families applied for residential land titles.
+Consequently, 110 single women and 75 families got homestead land.

+• In a joint campaign with government of Rajasthan and Civil society organisations, intended to bring departments closer to citizen, large scale awareness efforts to guarantee that citizen linked to state entitlements) with our support 80763 families applied for residential land titles.
 Out of these 59947 families received residential land titles and another 2602 landless families have received land for Pradhan Mantri Awas Yojna.
-(PM's Housing scheme). - In 6 districts of Bihar, we were able to ensure residential land for 305 families.
-We extended facilitation support In Saharsa district, 250 families got access to land, under the Dakhal Dahani scheme of the government, with our facilitation support. - Around 100 meetings were organised to generate awareness on FRA and community rights over natural resources with community collectives in 40 villages in Himachal Pradesh.
-The leadership and capacity building trainings helped 30 community leaders to enhance their knowledge on FRA and skill about the process of filling community and individual claims. - In Punjab a total of 300 families were facilitated in completing the required documentation and filling application for the scheme of getting 5 Marla residential plot to landless or homeless BPL families living in rural areas. - Around 30 women have received homestead land for their houses through our "Bhumi Adhikar Abhiyan" (Land rights campaign) in Muzaffarnagar, Shamli, Uttar Pradesh.
+(PM's Housing scheme).

+- In 6 districts of Bihar, we were able to ensure residential land for 305 families.
+We extended facilitation support In Saharsa district, 250 families got access to land, under the Dakhal Dahani scheme of the government, with our facilitation support. - Around 100 meetings were organised to generate awareness on FRA and community rights over natural resources community collectives in 40 villages in Himachal Pradesh.
+The leadership and capacity building trainings helped 30 community leaders to enhance their knowledge on FRA and skill about the process of filling community and individual claims.

+In Punjab a total of 300 families were facilitated in completing the required documentation and filling application for scheme of getting 5 Marla residential plot to landless or homeless BPL families living in rural areas.

+Around 30 women have received homestead land for their houses through our "Bhumi Adhikar Abhiyan" (Land rights campaign) in Muzaffarnagar, Shamli, Uttar Pradesh.